 Located in downtown Honolulu, the Iolani Palace is a national historic landmark and was once the royal residence of the rulers of Hawaii.
-The Iolani Palace was the official residence of King Kalakaua and his sister, Queen Liliuokalani.
-Experience Hawaiian royalty for yourself with a trip for yourself or an Iolani Palace tour.
+The Iolani Palace was the official residence of King Kalakaua and his sister, Queen Liliuokalani the last reigning queen on the Hawaiian Monarchy.
+Experience Hawaiian royalty with a trip by yourself or an Iolani Palace tour.

-It’s said that the Iolani Palace tells the story of Hawaii and its people.
-Built in 1882, the palace was heavily influenced by European architectural styles, and was the first royal residence in Hawaii to have electric lights, indoor plumbing, and telephones.
+Built in 1882, Iolani palace was heavily influenced by European architectural styles, and was the first royal residence in Hawaii to have electric lights, indoor plumbing, and telephones.
 Later when Hawaii was made the 50th state, it was used as the capitol building.

 The Iolani Palace is also available as a venue for private events like weddings and special occasions.